-Charles, along with his brother-in-law, Samuel E. Dawson, founded the Tryon Woolen Mills in Tryon, P.E.I. in 1856.
-Ten years later he sold his interests to Samuel and moved to Nova Scotia where he founded the Truro Woolen Mills in 1870.
+In the beginning, Charles, along with his brother-in-law, Samuel E. Dawson, founded the Tryon Woolen Mills in Tryon, P.E.I. in 1856.
+Ten years later he sold his interests to Samuel and moved to Nova Scotia.
+In 1870 he founded the Truro Woolen Mills, which at that time was located on Brunswick Street.
 It was believed to be the first factory of its kind in Canada.

 Building A Brand